Blog

 People meeting around a boardroom table

-1. Define Roles and Responsibilities
+1. Define roles and responsibilities

 To prevent scope creep, it’s crucial to start by clearly defining roles and responsibilities from the outset.
 Engage in detailed discussions with the Owner about what your role entails and what is expected of you.
 If the project requires you to act as the Prime Consultant, make sure this is explicitly outlined and included in the contract.
 By formalizing these roles, you can avoid misunderstandings and ensure that everyone involved has a clear understanding of their duties.

-2. Communicate Scope Expectations
+2. Communicate scope expectations

 Effective communication is key to managing scope creep.
 Early in the project, address key questions with the Owner to clarify responsibilities: